dreamkaman/goit-markup-hw-07/README.md

 # goit-markup-hw-07
-This is me homework #7
+This is my homework #7